-- Publish or have in press at least 30 refereed journal articles - Publish at least 15 articles in journals from the indicative list above - Be a single author of at least four journal articles - Be the first author of at least eight journal articles - Secure at least \$50,000 in grants and/or contracts - Be recognized nationally and/or internationally as a leader in the field.
+- Publish or have in press at least 30 refereed journal articles - Publish at least 15 articles in top tier journals - Be a single author of at least four journal articles - Be the first author of at least eight journal articles - Secure at least \$50,000 in grants and/or contracts - Establish a substantive record of refereed stand up conference presentations and conference proceedings publications. - Be recognized nationally and/or internationally as a leader in the field.
 This will be evidenced by serving on editorial boards of top journals, being an editor of a journal, serving on scientific committees of conferences, speaking on panels at conferences, being invited as a keynote speaker at international conferences, and receiving research, teaching, or service awards.